Skip to content

 (not real code - just for demonstration purposes)

-Adding name and lore to our epic sword
+Adding name and lore to our baguette

 Remember how we did item.setName("item.nuclear-bomb.name") above?
 In Pylon, you don't need to do that because Pylon automatically generates the translation key based on your item's key.
 All we need to do is create translation files and make sure they contain the correct keys.